Philosofiction

 …then pedal exactly 13 times, which sends you 13 miles through impenetrable darkness.
 Then you reveal the magic password you have tattooed on your body in elvish, and this opens an exit for you through a magic tree:

 But I can’t do that.
-I am untattooed and these photos ate faked.
+I am untattooed and these photos are faked.
 Instead, I got to follow the brand new route laid down by the good people of the New Zealand Department of Conservation.
-The rangers sent some schmuck up here to find a way over the mountain and put up orange triangles along the way.
+The rangers sent some poor schmuck up here to find a way over the mountain and put up orange triangles along the way.
 I’ll tell you, these were a lot easier to spot than they were to get to.

 So for the second time I had to strip Booster of all the gear I could, push her a ways up, then go back for her bags.
 Waiuta Track, you’re now officially steeper than anything I’ve ridden in the last three months.
-Which, come to think of it, is steeper than anything in the preceding 49 years.
+Which, come to think of it, is also steeper than anything in the preceding 49 years.
 Well done, you.

 So here’s the last reason the ride to Ikamatua is my favorite leg of the TA.
 It’s entirely possible that no human being has ever camped where I camped Wednesday night.
 The schmuck who put up the orange triangles wouldn’t have needed to.
 He’d have just hiked back down to his DOC-issue pickup truck and driven home.
 It’s possible some intrepid Māori kid camped up here once, though it’s hard imagine why anyone would.
 It’s a pain in the ass to get to and the only thing up here is moss.
 The only reason I can think of for anyone to camp here is if the trail you were supposed to follow washed out, the brand new alternative route pushed you over the mountain, and you were too tired to ride down to a campsite that has, you know, flat ground and running water.
 Toilets.
 Maybe even a shower.